 Soft strands of linguistic determinism

 None of this is to say that language doesn’t influence us on some level.
-Serious linguists have discounted the strongest claims of the Sapir-Whorf hypothesis.
-There’s still some wiggle room left, though.
+Most linguists have discounted the strongest claims of the Sapir-Whorf hypothesis, but there’s still some wiggle room left.

 This exercise would be impossible with a Russian speaker as there is no single word for blue.
 The Russian-speaker would have to choose either синний (dark blue) or голубой (light blue).